Scripto's Push to Prompter feature lets you send scripts directly to the teleprompter. Here's how.

 ⭐️ When you push a script to prompter, Scripto's smart filters will only send the block types that should appear in prompter.
 Scripto pushes dialogue, character names, and parentheses blocks to prompter, and filters out act, slug, bracket, and general block types so they do not end up in prompter.
 Note that you can't push a script to prompter unless it contains at least one dialogue, character names, or parentheses blocks.

-The will open the Push to Prompter window.
+This will open the Push to Prompter window.

-On subsequent pushes, Scripto will default to Individual slugs and it will check off every slug that has changed since the last push to prompter.
 These defaults are intended to minmize overwriting files in prompter.
 You can always override the defaults.

 When a push is successful, the Prompter Helper app will show a confirmation message in the Recent Updates area.
 For example: